 As a growing ecommerce business, take note of how other companies are expanding their product lines and incorporating them into their web design.

 You’ll notice in their web design they still find ways to incorporate simple graphics that reinforce their mission and, in turn, their brand.
 Pictured on their homepage, you’ll see a black and white ribbon reading “1/3 OF PROFITS FOR GRASSROOTS GOOD.”
-When starting your ecommerce business, find ways to incorporate clear messaging like this that reinforces your story.
+When creating your online store, find ways to incorporate clear messaging like this that reinforces your story.

 Your ideal webshop design should reflect the look or feel of your products.

 Dyson also uses moving imagery instead of photography.
-On their homepage pictured above, a woman is actively demonstrating their new flat iron as the camera flips from various close ups on the product in use.
-Video imagery on your homepage can be an eye-catching feature for businesses trying to make a lasting impression.
+On their homepage pictured above, a woman is actively demonstrating their new flat iron as the camera flips from various close-ups on the product in use.
+Video imagery on your homepage can be an eye-catching feature for online businesses trying to make a lasting impression.